surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ## Navigating to Saved Content

-To view the saved content or files in AcuBi, Click on dashboard section all the files are visible either in folder or list view.
+To view the saved content or files in AcuBi, Click on dashboard section.
+To view the files either in folder or list view.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/65a7a2016e969da008299fa05bf06e3a17cffa5d/images/view_content.png)